Racketeer Influenced and Corrupt Organizations Act: 2022, YSL Records

 In May 2022, rapper Young Thug was arrested in a RICO indictment filed against him and his YSL Records label.
 The indictment, filed by Fulton County District Attorney Fani Willis, consisted of 56 counts against 28 affiliates of the label, with Thug himself facing 8 charges.
 The indictment alleged that YSL was not only a record label, but a street gang that was partaking in violent activity in Georgia.
 The case, originally presided over by Judge Ural D. Glanville, has been mired in controversy; including allegations from Thug's lawyer Brian Steel that Glanville had participated in a secret ex-parte meeting with the prosecution.
 The allegations of this meeting resulted in Steel being held in contempt of court and taken into custody, as he refused to disclose the source of his information; he was sentenced to 10 weekends in jail, but this was overturned on appeal.
 Shortly thereafter, Glanville was recused from the case.
-The case is currently being presided over by Judge Paige Reese Whitaker.
+The case was then presided over by Judge Paige Reese Whitaker.

-This case is notable as it included the longest jury selection process in Georgia's history (10 months), and it has been the longest trial in Georgia's history.
+This case is notable as it included the longest jury selection process in Georgia's history (10 months), and it was the longest trial in Georgia's history.

 2023, Donald Trump

 In August 2023, the District Attorney of Fulton County, Georgia, Fani Willis, filed charges under the Georgia state RICO act against Donald Trump and 18 co-defendants, including Rudy Giuliani.
 The Georgia law contains a list of 40 state crimes or acts that together can be classified as "racketeering schemes".
 It is broader than the federal law in that attempting, soliciting, coercing, and intimidating another person to commit any of the offenses can also be considered organized crime.
+The case was dropped when Trump was elected president in 2024, due to the impossibility of having a trial of a sitting president, and the difficulty of separating the co-defendants case from his.